 Skip to Content

-Allergy shots (immunotherapy) are a
+Allergy shots are a type of immunotherapy

 treatment in which small doses of substances to which you are allergic (allergens) are injected under your skin.
 Over time,